IBM-Cloud/gp-js-client/template-README.md

 APIs return promises, unless a callback is provided.

+NOTE: The non-promise API is deprecated and will be removed before Beta (as soon as the test code can be removed)

 APIs which take a callback use this pattern:

 `obj.function( { /*params*/ } ,  function callback(err, ...))`